 An LLC is a corporate business structure.
 LLC stands for “limited liability company”.
 It is a type of business entity that combines some of the features of a sole proprietorship and partnership with those of a corporation.

 An LLC offers its owners limited liability protection.
-This means that the owner’s assets are separate from the company’s and in most cases cannot be pursued to cover company debts.
+This means that the owner’s assets are separate from the company’s and in most cases cannot be taken to cover company debts.

 It also offers a taxation advantage known as pass-through taxation.
 This means all the company’s earnings pass through to its members without being subjected to corporation tax.
 The earnings are then taxed as part of each member’s personal income tax.